As of July 1, 2017, all of our standard tours, including those with special needs accommodations, are free to schools and educational organizations.

 At the Mary Elizabeth Robinson Research Center (RRC), students can sort through the original documents pertaining to the trade, from slave ship logs to a memoir written by the daughter of a former enslaved person.
 But the History Free for All program isn’t just for younger students getting their feet wet in history.
 At the RRC, college students can research their final papers and theses using our vast archives.
 And at the John Brown House and Museum of Work & Culture, we offer subject-specific tours for a range of audiences, including one focused on decorative arts and another on the environmental history of the Blackstone river.

-The RIHS hopes to provide a strong foundation in educational and historical literacy in a time when funding for these programs is increasingly being threatened.
-Regardless of financial status, history should be accessible to all, which is why the RIHS has established the Klyberg Educational Access Fund, made possible by a bequest from former director Albert T. Klyberg, who passed away in January.
+The RIHS provides a strong foundation in educational and historical literacy in a time when funding for these programs is increasingly being threatened.
+Regardless of financial status, history should be accessible to all, which is why the RIHS has established the Klyberg Educational Access Fund, made possible by a bequest from former director Albert T. Klyberg, who passed away in January of 2017.
 The fund will award grants of up to $400 to Title I-designated schools to help underwrite the cost of bus transportation to RIHS sites.
 For more information, click here.

 Ready to get started?
 Below, you’ll find more information about our free tours, as well as additional add-on options including activities and guided walks.